english-blog/english-blog.github.io/_posts/2012-03-04-the-secret-letters-of-the-monk-who-sold-his-ferrari-robin-sharma-book-review.md

 ### The Power of Authenticity

-The most important gift we can give ourselves is the commitment to living our authentic life.We must break free of the seductions of society and live life on our own terms, under our own values and aligned with our original dreams.We must explore the deep-seated, unseen hopes, desires, strengths and weaknesses that make us who we are.
+The most important gift we can give ourselves is the commitment to living our authentic life.
+We must break free of the seductions of society and live life on our own terms, under our own values and aligned with our original dreams.
+We must explore the deep-seated, unseen hopes, desires, strengths and weaknesses that make us who we are.
 Every decision we make, every step we take, must be informed by our commitment to living a life that is true and honest and authentic to ourselves and ourselves alone.
 As we proceed, we are certain to experience fortune well beyond our highest imagination.

 ### Embrace Your Fears